Researchers at Icelandic universities, research institutes or companies. Research students at Icelandic universities

 The call for grant year 2018 will close on 15 June 2017 at 16h.
 The electronic application system is now open for submissions.

 A specific mandatory form for Appendix A titled Project description is downloadable in the electronic application system.

 The Icelandic Research Fund (IRF) is an open competitive fund which provides research grants according to the general priorities of the Icelandic Science and Technology Policy Council and based on peer review of proposals.

 The role of the IRF is to enhance scientific research (basic and applied) and research education in Iceland.
-For this purpose the IRF awards funding to research students and defined research projects led by individuals, research teams, universities, research institutes, and companies (cf. Act 3/2003 with later amendments).
+For this purpose the IRF awards funding to research students and research projects led by individuals, research teams, universities, research institutes, and companies (cf. Act 3/2003 with later amendments).

 Principal Investigators (PIs) must have completed their graduate studies at an internationally accredited university and have experience in running research projects.
 This stipulation does not apply to Doctoral student grants.